Close Menu

 2. Estimate the total cost for each.

-3. Divide each total by 12 to find a monthly savings amount.
+3. Divide each total by 12 to calculate the monthly savings.

 4. Create separate buckets or sub-accounts for these expenses.